simplex-chat/simplex-chat/README.md

 [SimpleX protocols and security model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) was reviewed, and had many breaking changes and improvements in v1.0.0.

-The security audit was performed in October 2022 by [Trail of Bits](https://www.trailofbits.com/about), and most fixes were released in v4.2.0 – see [the announcement](./blog/20221108-simplex-chat-v4.2-security-audit-new-website.md).
+The implementation security assessment of SimpleX cryptography and networking was done in October 2022 by [Trail of Bits](https://www.trailofbits.com/about) – see [the announcement](./blog/20221108-simplex-chat-v4.2-security-audit-new-website.md).

+The cryptographic review of SimpleX protocols was done in July 2024 by Trail of Bits – see [the announcement](./blog/20241014-simplex-network-v6-1-security-review-better-calls-user-experience.md).

 SimpleX Chat is still a relatively early stage platform (the mobile apps were released in March 2022), so you may discover some bugs and missing features.
 We would really appreciate if you let us know anything that needs to be fixed or improved.